Anil Kumble: Style and technique

-Kumble relies more on accuracy, variations and bounce rather than spinning the ball.
-Sambit Bal, the editor of Cricinfo, wrote, "That he [Kumble] has been an unusual spinner has been said many times before.
+Kumble relied more on accuracy, variations and bounce rather than spinning the ball.
+Sambit Bal, the editor of ESPNcricinfo, wrote, "That he [Kumble] has been an unusual spinner has been said many times before.
 It has also been said, a trifle unfairly, that he is a unidimensional bowler.
 Palpably, he has lacked the turn of Warne and Murali, but his variety has been subtler, far more apparent to batsmen than to viewers.
 He has shown that not only turn and flight that can deceive the batsman but also the changes of length and pace.
 He has been a cultured practitioner of his unique craft and a master of nuances."

 As a captain and coach, he is a firm supporter of DRS.

 Involvement in cricket associations

 Kumble has been appointed to the athlete's commission of the World Anti-Doping Agency (WADA), with his term starting on 1 January 2009.

-On 21 November 2010, Kumble was elected as The President of the Karnataka State Cricket Association, with statemates and former India teammate Venkatesh Prasad elected as vice-president whereas his former teammate, Javagal Srinath got elected as Secretary.
+On 21 November 2010, Kumble was elected as the President of the Karnataka State Cricket Association, with former teammates Venkatesh Prasad elected as Vice-President and Javagal Srinath elected as Secretary.

-On 12 October 2012, Kumble was appointed as the new Chairman of ICC Cricket Committee.
-Kumble has been retained as the chairman of the ICC Cricket Committee for another three years on 2 March 2019.
+On 12 October 2012, Kumble was appointed as the new chairman of the ICC Cricket Committee.
+He was later retained for another three years on 2 March 2019.